 - Kosher salt and freshly ground black pepper

 - 2 cups fresh string beans, ends trimmed

 - 2 scallions, white and green parts, chopped

 For the chimichurri dressing:

-Scatter the lettuce over a large serving bowl or platter and top with the steak, potatoes, corn, string beans, scallions, and then drizzle the dressing over the top.
-Serve when the steak and potatoes are still warm.
+- Scatter the lettuce over a large serving bowl or platter and top with the steak, potatoes, corn, string beans, scallions, and then drizzle the dressing over the top.
+Serve while the steak and potatoes are still warm.

 adapted from Perry's Plate

 - Weber Genesis Ii E310 Lp Grill, Three-Burner Black

 - OXO Good Grips Mixing Bowl Set with Black Handles, 3-Piece

 - Cuisinart 14-Cup Food Processor, Brushed Stainless Steel